braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 Sending the Winning Variant automatically is only available for Email, Push, and Webhook campaigns scheduled to send once.

-For best practices around choosing a segment to test with, see [here][80].
+For best practices around choosing a segment to test with, see the section below on [Choosing a Segment][80].

 ![Choose a Segment][180]